Learnware-LAMDA/Learnware/learnware/market/heterogeneous/organizer/hetero_map/README.md

 ## Contents

+- `__init__.py`: The `__init__.py` file defines the HeteroMap class, which forms the main network structure of the market engine.
+It includes methods for handling heterogeneous tabular data, focusing on mapping data from diverse feature spaces into a unified "specification world".
+- `trainer.py`: The `trainer.py` file focuses on the unsupervised training process of the market engine.
+It defines the `TransTabCollatorForCL` class, which builds positive and negative samples from tabular vertical partitions for unsupervised learning.
+- `feature_extractor.py`: This file encompasses NLP-related functionalities crucial for processing and understanding table data features.
+It includes classes like `WordEmbedding`, which encodes tokens from column names into word embeddings, and `FeatureTokenizer`, which prepares tables for processing by the market engine.

 ## Handling heterogeneous learnwares

 The code is used for finding a unified specification space for learnwares generated from table data with heterogeneous feature spaces and assigning new specifications accordingly.
 When the market receives some leanrwares, it utilize existing learnware specifications to train an engine.
 This engine integrates the specifications from various spaces into a unified "specification world", assigning new market-specific specifications to the learnware.
 As more learnwares are uploaded, the engine continuously updates, refining the specification world and updating the specifications of the learnware.